Technology and the key competencies

 Because technology draws knowledge and skills from across a range of learning areas and disciplines, students come to appreciate how and why language, symbols, and texts and what is thought of as "accepted knowledge and skills" differ across disciplines and contexts.
 Recognising and understanding these differences enhances students’ ability to interpret and use language, symbols, and texts in all areas of their own lives.

-These students began to learn the language of technological systems such as inputs and outputs.
+Exploring technological systems and computational thinking using household appliances – years 1, 2, and 3 students at Waitaki Valley School began to learn the language of technological systems such as inputs and outputs.
 They built on their understanding of sequenced instructions (making toast) to think of these in terms of computational thinking for digital technologies.

-These students learnt about the language and formatting of recipes in food technology.
+A recipe book: Linking technology and literacy – years 7 and 8 students at Waitaki Valley School learnt about the language and formatting of recipes in food technology.

-These senior students are using the language of construction and material properties to describe how they are selecting materials for their projects at year 12.
+Evaluating materials for an outcome –Year 12 students from St John's College are using the language of construction and material properties to describe how they are selecting materials for their projects.

 When undertaking technological practice, whether individually or in a group, students need to develop self-management skills to plan ahead and use resources efficiently.
 By engaging in practice that takes account of wider social and physical environmental factors, students develop their sense of self.
 They also learn to recognise how they can manage themselves across different life situations, both inside and outside formal education contexts.

-Student Briar spent time over the Christmas holidays investigating contexts for her scholarship project.
+Water play activity – year 13 student Briar Patel spent time over the Christmas holidays investigating contexts for her scholarship project.
 Interaction with stakeholders was extensive to produce a successful outcome.
 Students who are successful at scholarship level in technology exhibit highly developed self managing abilities.

 Relating to others